-Key financial highlights for fiscal year 2020 are as follows:
+Key financial highlights for fiscal year 2021 are as follows:

-- (1) In fiscal year 2020, the School District adopted Governmental Accounting Standards Board (GASB) Statement No. 95, Postponement of the Effective Dates of Certain Authoritative Guidance.
-The primary objective of this statement is to provide temporary relief to governments and other stakeholders in light of the COVID-19 pandemic.
-That objective is accomplished by postponing the effective dates of certain provisions in statements and Implementation Guides that first became effective or are scheduled to become effective for period beginning after June 15, 2018, and later.
-The School District delayed the adoption of GASB Statements No. 84 and No. 90. - (2) On the government-wide financial statements, the assets and deferred outflows of the School District exceeded liabilities and deferred inflows by \$9.3 million. - (3) The School District had \$25.6 million in expenses relating to governmental activities; only \$18.0 million of these expenses are offset by program specific charges for services and grants and contributions.
-General revenues (primarily property and sales taxes) of \$9.3 million, were adequate to provide for these programs. - (4) On the government-wide financial statements, the School District reported deferred inflows of resources of \$5.0 million and deferred outflows of resources of \$6.3 million related to defined benefit pension plans and OPEB plan recognized by the implementation of GASB No. 68 and No. 75. - (5) The general fund (the primary operating fund), ended the fiscal year with a fund balance of \$6.9 million, a slight decrease of \$10 thousand from the prior fiscal year.
+- (1) In fiscal year 2021, the School District adopted Governmental Accounting Standards Board (GASB) Statement No. 84, Fiduciary Activities, and Statement No. 90, Majority Equity Interests.
+Adoption of Statement No. 84 resulted in a restatement of prior year net position and fund balance, an increase of \$59 thousand for both prior year net position and fund balance.
+See Note 14 for additional information. - (2) On the government-wide financial statements, the assets and deferred outflows of the School District exceeded liabilities and deferred inflows by \$10.2 million. - (3) The School District had \$27.5 million in expenses relating to governmental activities; only \$18.6 million of these expenses are offset by program specific charges for services and grants and contributions.
+General revenues (primarily property and sales taxes) of \$9.8 million, were adequate to provide for these programs. - (4) On the government-wide financial statements, the School District reported deferred inflows of resources of \$4.1 million and deferred outflows of resources of \$10.1 million related to defined benefit pension plans and OPEB plan. - (5) The general fund (the primary operating fund), ended the fiscal year with a fund balance of \$8.9 million, an increase of \$2.0 million from the prior fiscal year.